 UMUC was founded in 1947 as the College of Special and Continuation Studies, a branch of the University of Maryland's College of Education in response to the needs of adult students who turned to higher education in search of brighter futures, better jobs, and more fulfilling lives.

 In 1949, UMUC became the first university to send faculty overseas to educate active-duty military personnel in Europe.
 What started off as a noble experiment, with seven professors in six cities in Germany, has turned into a globally-recognized, award-winning institution that includes graduates from all 50 U.S. states, the District of Columbia, and over 20 countries and territories worldwide.
-We are honored to celebrate 70 years of providing quality education to extraordinary students.
+This deep-rooted tradition of serving the military in war and peace continues today.
+We are honored to celebrate 70 years of providing quality education to extraordinary students overseas.